Jadson666/h-frontend/README.md

   - it's demo project, effeciency is important
 - react-window
   - virtualized list handle large size data
+- AI tools
+  - only copilot to support coding
 # How to start the project
 ```
 yarn dev